mgrosmann/fifa/README.md

 - `league/` — league and competition modifications
 - `to_fifa15/`, `to_fifa16/` — migration scripts for FIFA15/16
 - `container.sh` — prepare local environment

-Free for personal use and FIFA modding (not affiliated with EA